HOUSTON WEATHER: Less rain, more heat Thursday

-HOUSTON, Texas (KTRK) -- Our rain chances will continue dropping as the weekend nears allowing heat levels to rise.
-Chief Meteorologist Travis Herzog says the rain chance on Thursday will drop to 20% as temps climb into the mid 90s.
+HOUSTON, Texas (KTRK) -- Our rain chances will continue dropping as the weekend nears, allowing heat levels to rise.
+The rain chance on Thursday will drop to 20% as temperatures climb into the mid 90s.

 Our rain chance will drop to less than 20% Friday, but an upper air disturbance approaching Saturday and Sunday will bring back a small chance of afternoon downpours over the weekend.
-After that clears our sky Monday, Travis says a heat ridge will build over Texas, possibly giving us our hottest temperatures so far this summer.
-We've managed to hit 97-degrees several times, but even if we hit 98 next week, it will be the latest in the summer we've hit 98 since at least 2007.
-Travis says the last time Houston enjoyed a summer below 98-degrees was in 1992.
+After that clears our sky Monday, a heat ridge will build over Texas, possibly giving us our hottest temperatures so far this summer.
+We've hit 97 degrees several times, but even if we hit 98 next week, it will be the latest in the summer we've hit 98 since at least 2007.
+The last time Houston enjoyed a summer below 98 degrees was in 1992.

 RADAR MAPS: